ag-grid/devtools/packages/cli/README.md

 Run the following command to list available commands:

 ```
-npx @ag-grid-devtools/cli --help
+npx @ag-grid-devtools/cli@latest --help
 ```

-> _Note that it is recommended to run a specific version of the developer toolkit, e.g._ `@ag-grid-devtools/cli@31.0`
+> _Note that it is recommended to run the latest version of the developer toolkit, e.g._ `@ag-grid-devtools/cli@latest` as this will contain all previous migrations as well as the latest bug fixes.

 ### Available commands